 JPMorgan Chase & Co.
-(JPM) named Viswas Raghavan head of banking for Europe, Middle East and Africa, and chiefs for Asia and Latin America as part of a revamp to improve coverage of corporate clients.
+(JPM:US) named Viswas Raghavan head of banking for Europe, Middle East and Africa, and chiefs for Asia and Latin America as part of a revamp to improve coverage of corporate clients.

 The lender appointed Alejandro Guevara and Lisandro Miguens co-heads of banking in Latin America, while Tom DuCharme and Therese Esperdy will be co-heads of banking in Asia Pacific, according to a memo confirmed by a spokeswoman in London today.